archanpatkar/Bhaskara/README.md

 * RegExp Literals
 * Proxy and AOP (Sugar syntax based on AOP for DbC - Design by Contract e.g preconditions, postconditions etc.)
 * Monadic bind operator and Do notation
-* Dynamically scoped functions/thunks and call by name eval strategy for thunks
+* Dynamically scoped thunks(delayed expressions) and call by name eval strategy for thunks
 * Coroutines, async-await(more specific form of do notation?) and First Class Continuations?
 * Homoiconic transforms
 * Lisp style Macros